debashishere/blogging/README.md

 ### 11. Replace baseUrl with your host address (eg:- http://localhost:3000/ ) for Api call in client side scripts present inside root -> public -> js
 ### 12. Run 'npm run dev' to run the app in development mode
 ### 13. open host addess to view the website.

-### Concepts

-#### This website is build on four basic concepts

-- Blogs:  The root concept of the website.
-A blog has posts .

-- Posts:  A blog post is the publishable item that the blog author has created.
-This information is meant to be timely, reflecting what the authors want to publish to the world now.
-It is understood that as time passes, blog posts content ages and becomes less relevent.

-- Comments:  A comment is the place where people including blog post author can react to the post, perticiapte in comment and replie dialogs.

-- Users:  A user is someone who interacts with the website, be they acting as an Author, an Administrator, or just a Reader.
-For public blogs, readers may be anonymous, but to write post and react to post a reader must be identified by the wensite .